Balance is Essence: Accelerating Sparse Training via Adaptive Gradient Correction: Theoretical Justification

 \begin{remark}(Faster Gradient Change Speed) An influential difference between sparse and dense training is the gradient change speed, which is reflected in Assumption~\ref{assup:lsmooth} (L-smooth).
 Typically, $L$ in sparse training will be larger than $L$ in dense training. \end{remark}

-\begin{remark}(First Term Analysis) In Theorem~\ref{theo1}, the first term in the bound of our AGENT measures the error introduced by deviations from the optimal parameters, which goes to zero when the number of epochs $T$ reaches infinity.
+\begin{remark}(First Term Analysis) In Theorem~\ref{theo1}, the first term in the bound of our AGENT measures the error from deviations of the optimal parameters, which goes to zero when the number of epochs $T$ reaches infinity.
 However, in real sparse training applications, $T$ is finite and this term is expanded due to the increase of $L$ in sparse training, which implies that the optimization under sparse constraints is more challenging.

 \end{remark}